 Google is working with makeup empires such as L’Oréal, Estée Lauder, MAC Cosmetics, Black Opal, and Charlotte Tilbury that will allow the users to try on makeup across a range of models with various skin tones, or if they prefer, they can choose to turn on their front-camera and apply it on their faces.
 Google’s partner for this development is Modiface, Perfect Corp, to name just two among other AR beauty tech.

-If users are searching for a particular lipstick or something else from the makeup category, they will come across the virtual try-on shopping experience at the top of the search results.
+Suppose users are searching for a particular lipstick or something else from the makeup category.
+In that case, they will come across the virtual try-on shopping experience at the top of the search results.
 From here, they can either choose to apply the makeup on preexisting sets of models or turn on the front camera.

 However, this is unlike the hundreds of filters available on various platforms in that it does not try to beautify an image, but rather looks over the overall investment in online shopping and online advertising business.